What SUVs Reveal About the Erosion of Society

 “These are not ads targeted at working-class outdoorsmen or seasoned campers,” Lauer concludes, “but insecure cosmopolitan drivers less concerned with actually roughing it than with being roughed up.”

-In the The Spirit Level, Wilkinson and Pickett contend that, by making people more anxious about their place in the world, inequality contributes to all manner of social ills, including violence, poor health, and, yes, reduced social trust.
+In The Spirit Level, Wilkinson and Pickett contend that, by making people more anxious about their place in the world, inequality contributes to all manner of social ills, including violence, poor health, and, yes, reduced social trust.

 SUVs, if they are an emblem of this problem, are probably a lesser one.
 (More significant data points might include that CEOs make 271 times the salary of the typical worker, or that people without college degrees are dying of despair.)
 Aggressive-looking cars are just the canaries in the coal mine—or, shall we say, the Sorento on the cliff.